An 18th Century Linen Bedgown

 The side seams were stitched and felled.

-The collar was set.
-And the fiddly little three-dimensional corner turns stitched. (all blue markings are water-soluble fabric pen.
-They washed out later.)
+The collar was set and the fiddly little three-dimensional corner turns stitched. (all blue markings are made with water-soluble fabric pen.
+It washed out later.)

-I had cleverly cut the sleeves so that the hems ran along on the selvage, so i didn’t need to hem them.
+I had cut the sleeves so that the hems ran along on the selvage, so those I didn’t need to hem.

 I did have to hem the front opening.
 And then I tried the bedgown on and the square corners dribbled down sideways like hems on a handkerchief skirt, so I pinned them up into a horizontal plumb line and hemmed THAT.